GATERAGE/.github/profile/README.md

 1. **Join the Hackathon**: Register at [LabLab.ai](https://lablab.ai/event/advanced-rag-hackathon) to participate.
 2. **Set Up Your Environment**:
    - Fork this repository.
-   - Clone your fork locally: `git clone https://github.com/your-username/RAGE.git`
+   - Clone your fork locally: `git clone https://github.com/gaterage/aglm
-   - Set up your development environment according to the setup instructions in the [SETUP.md](SETUP.md) file.
+   - Set up your development environment according to the setup instructions chmod +x aglm.install && sudo ./aglm.install
 ## Contribution Guidelines

 Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to make contributions.
 Ensure your submissions adhere to the provided coding standards and pull request etiquette.